Haman (Islam): Quranic Narrative

 Referring to Moses as a sorcerer and a liar the Pharaoh rejected Moses' call to worship the God of Moses and refused to set the children of Israel free.
 The Pharaoh commissioned Haman to build a tall tower using fire-cast bricks so that the Pharaoh could climb far up and see the God of Moses.
 The Pharaoh, Haman, and their army in chariots pursuing the fleeing children of Israel drowned in the Red Sea as the parted water closed up on them.
 The Pharaoh's submission to God at the moment of death and total destruction was rejected but his dead body was saved as a lesson for posterity.

 High Priest of Amun

-Some have proposed that the name Haman, like Pharaoh in the Qur'an and Old Testament is not a proper name, but a title.
-The description of Haman in the Qur'an serving in both a priestly religious role and that of one who's in charge of building projects answerable to the Pharaoh himself draws parallels with the High Priest of Amun.
+Some have proposed that the name Haman, like Pharaoh in the Quran and Old Testament is not a proper name, but a title.
+The description of Haman in the Quran serving in both a priestly religious role and that of one who's in charge of building projects answerable to the Pharaoh himself draws parallels with the High Priest of Amun.

 McAuliffe's Encyclopaedia of the Qurʾān reports multiple possible identifications of the name: Muhammad Asad identifies the name with a supposed Egyptian title Hā-Amen, as a high priest.
 Georges Vajda thought the name might have been confused with that of a minister of the Biblical Persian king Ahasuerus.
 Anthony Johns, the author of the encyclopaedia entry, hypothesises that the name of the Biblical Haman may have been adopted to designate any anti-Jewish court official.